All Episodes

 You know all the details.

-But what's fascinating to me, as I went through show prep today, is how many articles are out this morning with new and troubling details about Obamacare, which to me shows that the drive-by media now think Obamacare is totally safe from being repealed or defunded,
+But what's fascinating to me, as I went through show prep today, is how many articles are out this morning with new and troubling details about Obamacare, which to me shows that the drive-by media now think Obamacare is totally safe from being repealed or defunded.

-Now, as I say, most of the news is information that the regular daily listener of this show has known about for more than three years.
+Now, as I say, most of the news is information that the regular daily listener of this show has known about for more than three years, but the media has never reported it.

-So that when people start seeing Obamacare up close and personal starting next week, the drive-by's can say, Well, we reported that.
+All of a sudden, we're now being told about it so that when people start seeing Obamacare up close and personal starting next week, the drive-bys can say, well, we reported that.

-The news media now covering their assets, if you will, and they're doing it as late as possible.
+The news media now covering their assets, if you will, and they're doing it as late as possible, which again tells me that they think it's safe now to tell everybody about it.

-I mean, we go it's amazing.
+I mean, it's amazing.

 All of these reports on how the true costs of Obamacare do not include the high deductibles or the out-of-pocket expense for treatment and medication.